Effective Date: September 12th, 2018

 However, if you have unresolved concerns you may also have the right to make a complaint to the relevant data protection supervisory authority or to seek a remedy through the courts if you believe that your rights have been breached.

 Factual’s Site may include links to other websites, apps, and services whose privacy practices may differ from Factual’s practices.
-Information collected from by those companies is governed by their privacy policies or statements.
+Information collected by those companies is governed by their own privacy policies or statements.

 Factual’s Site may offer a publicly accessible blog and/or a support forum.
 Any information provided in any such areas may be read, collected, and used by others including the general public.